shakacode/react_on_rails/docs/tutorial.md

 cd test-react-on-rails
 ```

-Note: you can do the following two commands in an existing Rails app or pre Rails 5.1.3:
+Note: if you are installing React On Rails in an existing app or an app that uses Rails pre 5.1.3, you will need to run these two commands as well:

 ```
 bundle exec rails webpacker:install bundle exec rails webpacker:install:react
 ```

 Add the **React On Rails** gem to your Gemfile:

 ```
-gem 'react_on_rails', '9.0.0'         # use latest gem version, prefer exact version
+gem 'react_on_rails', '10.0.2'         # prefer exact version
 ```

+Note: Latest released React On Rails version is considered stable.
+Please use the latest version to ensure you get all the security patches and the best support.

-Then run `bundle` and commit the git repository (or `rails generate` will not work properly)
+Run `bundle` and commit the git repository (or `rails generate` will not work properly)

 ```